 7. Get Mentally Organized

 Right from the time you open your eyes, you will find your mind at the mercy of a vast deluge of thoughts which makes you all the more tempted to go back to sleep.
 The first step is to get this jumble of thoughts is to pen it down on paper.
 Grab a notepad and list out what’s in your head, one by one.
 Now segregate these thoughts and tasks into various categories, depending on priority.
-Not only will this help clear your head and make you feel more prepared to take on the day, it may even lead to better chances of you finishing all your tasks.
+Not only will this help clear your head and make you feel more prepared to take on the day,

 8. Tune Into Something Happy